 |FRIDAY||07:45 – 18:30|

-Dispensary can be contacted via telephone between the hours of 10am and 3pm, and in person at any time during opening hours.
+Dispensary can be contacted via telephone between the hours of 11am and 2pm, and in person between 12 noon and 6pm.

 Note: Smears / procedures etc are bookable through Reception only.